langchain-ai/langgraph/docs/docs/concepts/memory.md

 ## Short-term memory

-Short-term memory refers to remembering previous turns within a single conversation thread.
-LangGraph manages short-term memory as part of the agent's state, which is persisted using checkpoints scoped by the thread ID.
-For example, in a chatbot, the state would contain the conversation history as a list of messages.

-However, long conversations pose challenges for LLMs due to context window limitations and performance degradation over long contexts.
-Managing short-term memory involves balancing precision and recall with latency and cost requirements.

-Common techniques for managing conversation history include:

 Short-term memory lets your application remember previous turns within a single [thread](persistence.md#threads) or conversation.
 A [thread](persistence.md#threads) organizes multiple turns in a session or interaction, similar to the way an email or slack thread groups messages in a single conversation.

 LangGraph manages short-term memory as part of the agent's state, persisted via thread-scoped checkpoints.
 This state can normally includes the conversation history along with other stateful data, such as uploaded files, generated artifacts, and other results from side-effects.
 By storing these in the graph's state, the bot can access the full context for a given conversation while maintaining separation between different threads.